Kings Heath Stadium: Origins and Opening

+A nearby football ground used by Birmingham Corporation Tramways F.C. was also called King's Heath Stadium at the time.

+Pre-war

-Towards the end of 1927 greyhound racing was successful and a new company called the Associated Greyhound Racecourses Limited was formed and they purchased eight tracks including the five BGSC tracks and the Kings Heath lease.
+Towards the end of 1927 greyhound racing had proven successful and a new company called the Associated Greyhound Racecourses Limited was formed and they purchased eight tracks including the five BGSC tracks.

 On 7 October 1935, an 18 year lease was acquired by Herbert Leo Craven (the Managing Director of the Long Eaton and Perry Barr stadiums at the time) and he introduced a major new event called the Lincoln.
-The first running of the Lincoln was won by Slightly Polly trained by Arthur Doc Callanan.
+The first running of the Lincoln was in 1936 and was won by Slightly Polly trained by Arthur Doc Callanan.

+On 27 May 1939 a serious fire destroyed the on-site kennels killing 17 greyhounds and the actions of a local resident Fred Shaw and four others stopped further tragedy by rescuing the remaining number that were kennelled (around 100 were in the kennels at the time).

+Post-war

 In 1949 the freehold was finally bought outright by the Kings Heath Racecourse Ltd. The track was described as a fair sized course with fairly easy turns and a good length run in despite the circuit having a small 390 yard circumference.
 The main distances were 480 and 675 yards and greyhounds chased an ‘Outside Sumner’ hare.
 On the Alcester Road South entrance there was the main stand featuring the Silver Club and Best Ring Club with matching betting rings.
 On the opposite side of the course were two covered stands, to the west was the popular betting ring and to the east were the racing kennels, isolation kennels and home kennels that included a rest room and surgery.
 Rest kennels were located at Cookhill in Worcestershire.
 Perspective owners had to pay kennel charges of one guinea per week and the greyhound would be accepted into the track kennels on the understanding that all greyhounds were subject to veterinary examination, National Greyhound Racing Club rules and company conditions.

 The first track trained success came in 1948 when King Hero trained by P.E Frost won the Cambridgeshire at West Ham Stadium.
 Another race called the Midland Oaks was introduced and trainers included Jim Todd, Bill Bryant, Alf Gibbins, Len Bane and Mr Allen.

 Following the 1964 closure of the Lythalls Lane Stadium in Coventry, a major race the prestigious Eclipse Stakes was transferred to the track.
 Following the formation of the Bookmakers Afternoon Greyhound Service (BAGS) in 1967 the track was chosen as one of the first four tracks to host live betting shop race meetings along with Oxford, Park Royal and Stamford Bridge.